-Our study found that dyspnoea is a common reason for presentation to ED and that these patients make up 10% of ward admissions and 20% of ICU admissions making them a high consumer of acute healthcare resources.
-We also demonstrated season variation in the contribution to ED and ward workload without a seasonal impact on ICU admissions.
-The most common diagnoses were lower respiratory tract infection, heart failure, COPD and asthma with approximately 6% considered to have mixed cardiac and respiratory disease.
+season variation in the contribution to ED and ward workload without a seasonal impact on ICU admissions.
+The most common diagnoses were lower respiratory tract infection, heart failure, COPD, and asthma with approximately 6% considered to have mixed cardiac and respiratory disease.
 Importantly, in about 20% of cases an unknown cause or cause other than cardiac or respiratory disease was found.

 This study took an unusual perspective, that of the patient's symptom (shortness of breath) rather than a single disease.
-This is important because patients do not come to ED with diagnostic labels and it is the role of ED clinicians to determine the likely cause, its severity and appropriate treatment.
+This is important because patients do not come to ED with diagnostic labels and it is the role of ED clinicians to determine the likely cause, its severity, and appropriate treatment.
 Chief complaints drive assessment and treatment algorithms and robust knowledge of the distribution of diagnoses is important to inform these.
-A limited study investigating diagnoses and outcome of ED patients with dyspnoea was reported by Mockel et al [5] however, to our knowledge, this is the first study of this type reporting causes for dyspnoea in a South-east Asia and Australasian cohort and the contribution of patients with this symptom to ED and hospital caseload.
-The wealth of data paves the way for similar studies of important other symptoms/ symptom complexes to inform ED care and planning.
+A limited study investigating diagnoses and outcome of ED patients with dyspnea was reported by Mockel et al.;5 however, to our knowledge, this is the first study of this type reporting causes for dyspnea in a Southeast Asia and Australasian cohort and the contribution of patients with this symptom to ED and hospital caseload.
+The wealth of data paves the way for similar studies of important other symptoms/symptom complexes to inform ED care and planning.

-Dyspnoea has been defined by the American Thoracic Society [9] as 'mismatch between central respiratory motor activity and incoming afferent information from receptors in the airways, lungs and chest wall structures.'
-From the patient's point of view it is a subjective experience -a sensation of difficult or uncomfortable breathing and as such involves a degree of cognitive interpretation.
-Thus the degree of perceived dyspnoea may not match physical findings.
-Its classification is complex but can be thought of as obstructive (e.g. asthma and COPD), parenchymal (e.g. heart failure or pneumonia), circulatory (e.g. pulmonary embolism), compensatory (e.g. anaemia or metabolic acidosis) or other (including anxiety).[10]
-The relative contributions of these classifications in emergency department practice has been unclear.
-Our study found that lower respiratory tract infection, heart failure, COPD and asthma were the most common diagnoses.
-The proportion diagnosed with COPD and heart failure are similar to that reported by Mockel et al [5] but the rates of lower respiratory tract infection (20% vs.9%) and asthma (12% vs. <2%) are much higher.
-With respect to lower respiratory tract infection, the difference may be accounted for by varying study definitions.
-This is unlikely to be the case for asthma where a difference in disease prevalence is the more likely explanation.
+Dyspnea has been defined by the American Thoracic Society9 as "mismatch between central respiratory motor activity and incoming afferent information from receptors in the airways, lungs and chest wall structures."
+From the patient's point of view it is a subjective experience-a sensation of difficult or uncomfortable breathing and as such involves a degree of cognitive interpretation.
+Thus the degree of perceived dyspnea may not match physical findings.
+Its classification is complex but can be thought of as obstructive (e.g., asthma and COPD), parenchymal (e.g., heart failure or pneumonia), circulatory (e.g., pulmonary embolism), compensatory (e.g., anemia or metabolic acidosis), or other (including anxietv).10 The relative contributions of these classifications in ED practice has been unclear.
+Our study found that lower respiratory tract infection, heart failure, COPD, and asthma were the most common diagnoses.
+The proportion diagnosed with COPD and heart failure are similar to that reported by Mockel et al.5 but the rates of lower respiratory tract infection (20% vs. 9%) and